 Though the ID45 is spearheaded by an Ivy Bridge processor as opposed to a newer Haswell chip, considering the ID45’s target audience (casual users/HTPC fans), we wonder whether that’d be an issue to begin with from a performance standpoint.

 Pricing and release date information are currently unavailable.
+(Will it hit the list of best PCs under $100?)
 What do you think of the Zotac Zbox ID45?
 Sound off in the comments below.